 A long-term plan to increase the capture and pumping of wet weather combined sewer flow at TAPS beyond the 55 mgd flow rate described above was also developed and evaluated.
 This alternative assumed at rates above roughly 55 mgd, additional pumping capacity would need to be provided, along with additional treatment capacity at the WWTF.
 TAPS pumping rates up to 140 mgd were considered, which would increase flow by as much as 104 mgd above the current pumping rate of 36 mgd.
-The potential use of a new CSO treatment process train was considered to treat the combined sewer system flow that exceeds the existing treatment plant capacity.
+The potential use of a new CSO treatment plant capacity.
 This alterative evaluation included blending the new CSO treatment train effluent with the normal plant effluent for discharge through the existing outfall to the Arthur Kill.